canove/whaticket-community/README.md

 npm install
 ```

-Edit .env file and fill it with your backend address, it should look like this:
+Create frontend .env file and fill it ONLY with your backend address, it should look like this:

 ```bash
 REACT_APP_BACKEND_URL = https://api.mydomain.com/